Cultural Resource Management - Graduate Certificate

 The Certificate may be completed as a stand alone certification or in conjunction with the M.A. degree in Anthropology or any other related field.

 If you wish to complete a graduate certificate, you must apply for admission to this non-degree program.
 Even if you already enrolled in a graduate program at NMSU, you will need to complete a separate application to be admitted to the certificate program.
-Once you have been admitted to the program and have completed all of the necessary coursework, you will need to file a Completion of Graduate Certificate form to be awarded the certificate.
+Once you have been admitted to the program and have completed all of the necessary coursework, you will need to apply to be awarded the certificate through your myNMSU account.

 Please contact the Anthropology Graduate Advisor, Dr. Lois Stanford firstname.lastname@example.org for information about how to complete the application.